sfwydyc/my-rocketqa/README.md

 #### `rocketqa.available_models()`

-Returns the names of the available models
+Returns the names of the available RocketQA models.

-#### `rocketqa.load_model(encoder_config)`
+#### `rocketqa.load_model(model, use_cuda=False, device_id=0, batch_size=1)`

-Returns the model specifiecd by input encoder_config.
+Returns the model specifiecd by input parameter.
-With encoder config, developers can choose the RocketQA models returned by available_models(), or their own training checkpoints.
+With parameter, developers can choose the RocketQA models returned by available_models(), or their own training checkpoints.

 ---